 “Our investment approach is anchored by the philosophy that the market often underestimates the duration of a company's growth, particularly in cases where the resiliency and extensibility of the business model are underappreciated,” according to Fidelity.

 “We focus on firms operating in well-positioned industries and niches that we find capable of delivering persistent sales and earnings growth.
 This approach typically leads us to companies that we think have the potential to unlock shareholder value through either a growth-enhancing product cycle or an internal catalyst such as a turnaround or acquisition.”

 Liking the Commingled Life

 The pool's performance is often judged against its parent, the Russell 3000 Index, which tracks the performance of the 3,000 large-cap, mid-cap small-cap companies in the U.S. It represents 98 percent of all U.S. companies the sell stock to the public.

 The Russell 3000 Growth Index is like a sub-index.
 It represents the companies that show a high-growth potential.

 The pool is highly aggressive with its stock picking, which is why it does so well.

 But there’s a downside: The pool falls hard when markets are declining.
-Its saving grace, though, is that its fund managers have flexibility to respond quickly to exploit market changes.
+Its saving grace, though, is that its fund managers have the flexibility to respond quickly to exploit market changes.

 Moreover, the pool only charges an expense ratio of 0.43, or $4.30 per $1,000 invested.
 That’s a nice deal.
 And despite criticisms that commingled funds lack transparency, Fidelity provides fairly detailed quarterly updates highlighting the top winners and losers, as well as why it’s invested in certain companies it views as opportunities.